aadrikasingh/AI-Powered-RFP-Analyzer/README.md

 > ⏱️ Provisioning typically takes **5–10 minutes**, depending on your region and resource availability.

+>✅ Once the AZD template deployment completes, a URL will be displayed in your terminal output.
+You can use this URL to launch and explore the AI-Powered RFP Analyzer web application in your browser.

 ### 🔹 4.
 Removing the solution

 Run azd down to remove the Infra and app provioned throgh this template.